| The IAB's standard banner sizes range from 486 x 60

 enewsletter, follow up SB enewsletter ad, or banner ad.

-banner ad, will click on the banner ad and go to the advertiser's Web site.
+Banner Ad Objectives: Ideally, a visitor to the publisher site, the Web site that posts thebanner ad, will click on the banner ad and go to the advertiser's Web site.
 The banner ad

 has brought the advertiser a visitor they would not have had otherwise.
 The banner ad is